realitymod/Manual/en/kits/Kits.md

 * ![](/assets/grenadier.png)**Grenadier**.
 Limited to 1 per squad and to **8 per team**.
 Usually equipped with an underbarrel grenade launcher attached to its assault rifle.
 His main job is to hostigate low visibility areas where enemy presence is suspected as well as to harass light vehicles.
 It is specially useful for long distance engagements and to fight enemies digged up inside of buildings.

-## Specialist Kits {#Specialist_kits}
+## Specialist Kits {#specialist_kits}

 In addition to the above described Standard Kits, in PR there exists a wide selection of **Specialist Kits** capable of highly specialized tasks.
 Some of these kits include the Heavy Anti-Tank, the Combat Engineer, the Marksman, the Sniper or the Anti-Air Rifleman, among others.

 It is not possible to directly spawn with one of these highly restricted, specialised kits.
-In order to get them, a player needs to request them from allied supply crates or vehicles following a procedure described below {#kit_request}.
+In order to get them, a player needs to request them from allied supply crates or vehicles following a procedure described [below](#kit-request).
 Furthermore, depending on the number of players in the team, each one of **these kits are limited to a specific number of them per team**.
 In the following table, these restrictions are summarized:

 | Kit | 1-7 Players | 8-15 Players | 16-23 Players | 24-31 Players | 32- 50+ Players |
 | --- | --- | --- | --- | --- | --- |